EricomSoftwareLtd/Shield/Setup/Shield-Changelog.md

 ## [Prod:18.05-Build-344] - 27-05-2018
 ### New Features:
--  Policy Applications:
+-  Applications Policies:
     - Allow/Block any desktop application (using HTTP) in Shield
-    - Allow Apps to skip authentication
+    - Skip authentications for specific Applications
-    - Log Apps request (Report)
+    - Application Report log all Application requests
 - Performance Improvement
     - Embedded DNS for better performance
     - DNS (Internal/External) configuration in the Admin
     - Ad-Blocker
     - Resources Saver Timeout (decrease FPS on Idle Browsing Session)
     - After Idle Timeout: Reload on click anywhere in the page
-- Notification and Alert Mechanism
+- Notification and Alert by:
     - Slack
     - email
     - POST